LowOnCode/lowoncode/docs/component.md

 - `beforeDestroy` ( called when a component has been removed )

 # Context
-The functions are provided with some handy context helpers:
+All lifecycle methods are provided with a context.
+This context consist of some functions to interact with other nodes like :
 - The `send` function to send data.
 - The `bus` function to listen to events.
 - The `options` object contains the data that has been set in the node (or the default values).